TERMS AND CONDITIONS

-- People who create teams must be aged 18 or over at the time of signing up.
+People who create teams must be aged 13 or over at the time of signing up.

-- The Charities reserve the right at any time to ask a team leader to amend or cancel this walk at its sole discretion and cannot be responsible for any loss to the team leader as a result.
+WWTW reserves the right at any time to ask a team leader to amend or cancel this walk at its sole discretion and cannot be responsible for any loss to the team leader as a result.

 Team leaders are covered by WWTW’s public liability insurance.
 This covers them only in the event that a legal claim for damages is made against them alleging that they were negligent on a walk.
 It is not personal accident or medical cover insurance.

 Team leaders are provided with information on best practices for planning and leading a walk, including health and safety and risk assessments.

 Team leaders are not trained walking leaders therefore participants who join a ‘team’ do so at their own risk.
-Anyone under 18 must be accompanied by a parent or another adult 18 or over who is responsible for them.
+Anyone under 13 must be accompanied by a parent or another adult 13 or over who is responsible for them.

 We hope you don’t have any and we work hard to try and foresee issues but should you have any complaints then please do get in touch via [email protected] or call 01263 863 902 and speak to a member of WWTW staff as soon as possible.

 Law and Jurisdiction